Election for Pacifica Housing Advisory Association Bargaining Committee

 You will be asked to vote for three candidates.
 The three candidates with the most votes and fulfil the criteria of at least one committee member from each local will form the committee.

-If you don’t receive a voting credential (likely because the BCGEU does not have your personal email address), or you experience problems casting your vote, please contact the BCGEU Negotiations Department at [email protected] or by calling 604-291-9611 or toll free 1-800-663-1674, ASAP after voting opens and by no later than Friday, June 13, 2025 at 10AM.
+If you don’t receive a voting credential (likely because the BCGEU does not have your personal email address), or you experience problems casting your vote, please contact the BCGEU Negotiations Department at [email protected] or by calling 604-291-9611 or toll free 1-800-663-1674, ASAP after voting opens and by no later than Monday, June 16, 2025 at 10AM.
 This will allow enough time for problems to be addressed before voting closes.
-Note that phone support is available only during regular BCGEU office hours.
+Note that phone support is available only during regular BCGEU office hours of 8:30AM to 5:00PM.

 A member without a personal email address may request the assistance of a steward or fellow member to help set one up.